 Stock-Based Compensation Expense

-During the six months ended September 30, 2016, 121,520 restricted stock units were issued to our employees with an aggregate grant date fair value as determined by the closing price of our stock on the respective grant dates of $2,255.
+During the three months ended June 30, 2020, 177,295 restricted stock units were issued to our employees with an aggregate grant date fair value as determined by the closing price of our stock on the respective grant dates of $2,532.
 The awards will be expensed on a straight-line basis over the three-year service period.
-At each anniversary of the restricted stock units' grant date, a proportionate number of stock units will become vested for the employees and the shares will become issued and outstanding.
+At each anniversary of the applicable grant dates for the restricted stock units, a proportionate number of stock units will become vested for the employees and the shares will become issued and outstanding.

-We maintain a plan to issue our directors awards of fully vested common stock every three months for a total award over a twelve-month period of approximately $385.
-During the three and six months ended September 30, 2016, 4,676 and 10,136 fully vested common shares, respectively, were issued to our directors.
-The aggregate grant date fair value as determined by the closing price of our common stock on the grant date was $96 and $192 for the three and six months ended September 30, 2016, respectively.
+We maintain a plan to issue our directors awards of fully vested common stock every three months for a total award over a 12 month period of approximately $760.
+The number of shares issued each period is subject to the fair market value of the stock price at the time of the award.
+During the three months ended June 30, 2020, 13,520 fully vested common shares were granted in the aggregate to our directors.
+The aggregate grant date fair value as determined by the closing price of our common stock on the grant date was $190 for the three months ended June 30, 2020.
 The fair value of the awards is expensed on each grant date.

-During the six months ended September 30, 2016, a target amount of 15,141 performance stock units were issued to certain members of our senior management that had a total grant date fair value of $300.
-The performance indicator for these performance stock units is based on the market performance of our stock price, from the date of grant through March 31, 2019, relative to the market price performance of a pre-determined peer group of companies.
+During the three months ended June 30, 2020, a target amount of 49,716 performance stock units were issued to certain members of our senior management that had a total grant date fair value of $1,060.
+The performance indicator for these performance stock units is based on the market performance of our stock price from the date of grant through March 31, 2023, relative to the market price performance of a pre-determined peer group of companies.
 Since the performance indicator is market-based, we used a Monte-Carlo valuation model to calculate the probable outcome of the performance measure to arrive at the fair value.
-The requisite service period required to earn the awards is through March 31, 2019.
+The requisite service period required to earn the awards is through March 31, 2023.
 We will expense the fair value of the performance stock units over the service period on a straight-line basis whether or not the stock price performance condition is met.
 At the end of the performance period, the performance stock units will be evaluated with the requisite number of shares being issued.
-The possible number of shares that could be issued ranges from zero to 30,282 in the aggregate.
+The possible number of shares that could be issued ranges from zero to 99,432 in the aggregate.
 Shares that are not awarded at the measurement date will be forfeited.